Otus-DevOps-2019-11/vshender_infra/README.md

 - A packer template for testapp base image is created
 - The packer template for testapp base image is parameterized
+- A packer template for testapp full image is created